It’s understandable to be angry.

 It means you’re saying it rationally and really believe it.

-This is basically saying that she is a failure.
-A failure with a terrible character who can’t manage to be happy for her partner.
+Sebastian from the scene above is not only saying that she is a failure.
+He saying she is a failure with a terrible character who can’t manage to be happy for her partner.

 Since a healthy relationship is about mutual support and being happy for our partners, this type of cruelty spells the end of a (healthy) relationship.